learn-co-students/todo-ruby-basics-prework/README.md

 ---
-  tags: todo
+  tags: todo, basics, tdd
   languages: ruby
 ---

 # TODO: Ruby Basics

+## Instructions

-Clone this repository.
+1. Clone this repository.

-Run the script from your terminal with: ruby ruby_basics.rb

-(Just make sure you are in the right directory)
+2. Run the script from your terminal with: `ruby ruby_basics.rb`.
+(Make sure you are in the right directory!)

+3. Follow the interactive readme.